 For Better Skin Look to Your Gut

 Your gut!
 It’s such an important factor when it comes to your health.
 Which is why I’m always talking about it.
 A sick gut doesn’t just cause digestive upset.
-It’s also associated with many other health concerns, such as emotional distress, obesity, frequent illnesses, metabolic dysfunction, and the topic of this article–inflammatory skin conditions.
-The connection between the gut and brain, commonly referred to as the “gut-brain axis,” has been heavily researched and documented.
+It’s also associated with many other health concerns, including skin conditions, and metabolic dysfunctions.

 Your gut is home to trillions of bacteria.
 In fact, your body is made up of more bacterial cells than human cells.
 Isn’t that crazy?!
 And a healthy gut microbiome is made up of hundreds or even thousands of different bacterial species.
 Research is continuing to discover new roles that your gut microbiome plays.
 Some key roles that are well understood include digestion and nutrient absorption, vitamin synthesis, bowel regularity, and the development and workings of your immune system.

 When it comes to your immune system, a healthy gut microbiome keeps “bad” bacteria at bay.
 In your gut as well as on your skin.
-It also stimulates your immune system and the production of anti-inflammatory molecules.
-And all of these events help fight against skin inflammation associated with conditions, such as atopic dermatitis (red, itchy skin), acne, rosacea, psoriasis, and eczema.
-A thriving gut flora also produces metabolites, byproducts, and neurotransmitters that can have anti-inflammatory effects, such as linoleic acid, short chain fatty acids, GABA, and serotonin.
+A thriving gut flora also produces metabolites, byproducts, and neurotransmitters such as linoleic acid, short chain fatty acids, GABA, and serotonin.
 However, whether or not these products are synthesized relies heavily on the health of your gut flora as well as the foods you eat.

-Stress Physiological stress has been shown to create conditions within the gut that make it more difficult for beneficial bacteria to thrive and more hospitable for pathogenic bacteria.
+Physiological stress has been shown to create conditions within the gut that make it more difficult for beneficial bacteria to thrive and more hospitable for pathogenic bacteria.
 Short bursts of stress are normal and expected.
 And the bacterial composition of your microbiome is relatively resilient.
-However, in today’s society, most people are under chronic stress, which can result in a more permanent and harmful cases of dysbiosis.
+However, in today’s society, most people are under chronic stress, which can result in imbalance in your gut microbiome.

 The Western Diet is famous for incorporating high amounts of factory farmed animal foods, refined “vegetable” oils, and processed carbs and sugars.
 This combination is not conducive to a healthy gut and has been shown to reduce the gut’s total bacterial load.
 But the research on how different types of fats, proteins, and sugars affect the microbiome is mixed.

-However, we do know that the foods associated with the Western diet are common gut irritants, which can ultimately lead to food sensitivities, food intolerances, food allergies, and systemic inflammation.
-And these conditions can all lead to skin problems.
+However, we do know that the foods associated with the Western diet are common gut irritants, which can ultimately lead to food sensitivities, food intolerances, food allergies, and poor health in general, that in turn can lead to skin problems.
 What’s more clear is the fact that the Western Diet lacks fiber from a variety of plant-based foods, such as fruits and vegetables.
 And since fiber (a.k.a. prebiotics) acts as a source of food for the beneficial microbes in your large intestine, diets low in fiber have been shown to negatively affect the gut microbiome.

 Fruits and vegetables are also high in phytonutrients known as polyphenols.
 These compounds are mostly discussed for their antioxidant properties, but they’re also antibacterial.
 However, when consumed, studies suggest they help boost beneficial bacteria populations while reducing the concentrations of potentially pathogenic bacteria.
 Plus, fiber is necessary to keep your bowels regular.
 And good gut motility is essential to a healthy microbiome.
 It’s also interesting to note that research suggests artificial sweeteners may be more harmful to your gut microbiome than real sugar.
 In fact, they are believed to promote glucose intolerance due to changes in the intestinal flora.